Rowdy (2014 film): Plot

 However, it is later revealed that Gogin Rao is not as sincere as he appears and works for KR.
 Sirisha goes to the police station and tells Krishna that Anna is going to be attacked again by the rivals' men.
 Krishna goes there and saves Anna from the goons.
 Later, as both the plans are failed, Bhushan goes to the hospital carrying oranges to the hospital and leaves soon.
-He keeps explosives inside them so that Anna dies because of a blast as suggested by KR and Vedam.
+However, he keeps explosives inside the oranges so that Anna dies in a blast, as suggested by KR and Vedam.
 Unfortunately, Lakshmi cuts them, and the blast occurs.
 Anna, who was in the way to the room conducting medical tests, collapses and understands what happened then.
 After Lakshmi's funeral is conducted, Krishna meets Anna and tells that KR, Gogin Rao, Chandi, Vedam, Seshagiri, and Bhushan are the culprits and adds that he would kill all of them.
-First, he kills Gogin Rao by strangling him with a thin wire.
-Next, he kills Seshagiri by feeding him a poisoned (possibly cyanide-infused) cake.
-Then, he kills Chandi by locking him in a car filled with gas, leading to suffocation.
-Vedam is murdered brutally and is hanged from a tree to resemble a suicide.
+Krishna kills Gogin Rao by strangling him with a thin wire; Seshagiri by feeding him a poisoned (possibly cyanide-infused) cake; and Chandi by locking him in a car filled with gas, leading to suffocation.
+Vedam is murdered brutally and hanged from a tree to resemble a suicide.
 KR is shot offscreen and dies when lit on fire by Krishna.
 Later, Krishna meets Bhushan, narrates Bhushan's plans and deeds to Bhushan himself, and when Bhushan feels guilty, Krishna calls him a mad dog and shoots him.

 Finally, during Lakshmi's last rites, the main one behind the group is revealed as Ananda Rao.
 His close associates hold more than 50% stake in the Nandavaram project, and with that money, he planned to shift to the opposition party and win the elections.
 Since Anna would oppose it, he wanted to murder him and joins hands with KR and his group.
 On Anna's request, Krishna himself murders Ananda Rao.
 The film ends with Anna conducting Lakshmi's death rituals and Krishna appointing Ananda Rao's gunmen as his henchmen promising a little higher salary like Anna did in the case of Guruva Reddy.